 Image: Patek Philippe

-The Patek Philippe Nautilus 5726/1A has made its way to the top of our list, and not just because of its recent release at Baselworld 2019.
+The Nautilus 5726/1A has made its way to the top of our list and not just because it’s a Patek Philippe.
 The Nautilus model line in general has seen an explosion in popularity essentially unmatched by any other model.
 So much so, they’ve become almost unobtainable.

 In this case, the moonphase aperture is perfectly balanced by the calendar apertures across the dial.
 A very sporty watch, and one which has now been thrust even further into that realm by its integrated bracelet, is elevated to elegance by its complication.